Table of Contents

 Brute force attacks are relatively straightforward to understand.
 They’re essentially an unsophisticated yet highly effective method of decoding encrypted data such as passwords.
 Cybercriminals use tools to test all possible password combinations through countless login attempts until the correct one is identified.
 The more computing power they have, the faster this process becomes – especially if weak passwords are involved.

 However, not all brute force attacks are the same.
-Cybercriminals employ a range of tactics from simple brute force attacks, which test every possible password combination, to more nuanced approaches such as the hybrid and reverse brute force attacks.
+Cybercriminals employ a range of tactics from simple attacks, which test every possible password combination, to more nuanced approaches such as the hybrid attack and reverse attack.
 Each method has a distinct strategy behind it, but the motives behind brute force attacks are the same – cracking passwords to gain unauthorized access to protected information.

 Types of brute force attacks